The BodyBuilding Project (2007–2016)

 The project was originally initiated in 2007, in the context of a collaborative artist residency at Watermill Center, New York.
 Later on, it developed into an interdisciplinary and international research platform activated periodically by an mutating body of artists, theorists and practitioners.

-The collective research process focused on the investigation of the complex interrelations between human and nonhuman entities, as well as the development of embodied, experiential and relational practices that attempted to reconfigure human perception and experience by altering the ways in which we relate and respond to other life forms.
+The collective research process focused on the investigation of the complex interrelations between human and nonhuman entities, as well as the development of embodied, experiential and relational practices that molded human perception and experience by shifting the ways in which we relate and respond to other life forms.

 The practices were transmitted and shared with others in the context of public events.
 The form, composition and content of each event emerged in response to the specific material, geological, biological, social and political conditions the event was situated in, which made the events both highly context-specific and unrepeatable.